TakyiuLo/youtube-client/README.md

 - ok 2 users can fetch playlist
 - ok 3 users can search
 - no 4 users can add to playlist
-- no 5 non-user can search
+- ok 5 non-user can search
 - `*no means haven't done yet`

 # Process